Jo Ramírez: Formula One career

 During the 1960s and 1970s, Ramírez worked for several Formula One teams, including Dan Gurney's Eagle, Tyrrell, where founder Ken Tyrrell advised him to keep a diary of his time in the sport, and for Wilson and Emerson Fittipaldi in their Fittipaldi Copersucar team.

 In December 1983, Ramírez joined the front-running McLaren Formula One operation as Team Coordinator, becoming close friends with many top drivers including Alain Prost, Ayrton Senna, David Coulthard, and Mika Häkkinen.
 In 2001, after more than 40 years, Ramírez retired from the Great Circus and was advised by McLaren team manager Ron Dennis not to write his life story as no one would be interested.
 Ramírez was left in little doubt that Dennis's true aim was to stop any undesirable details of the team's inner workings from becoming public.
-As a parting gift David Coulthard and Mika Häkkinen gave him a Harley-Davidson Road King at the 2001 Hungarian Grand Prix and his last race was the 2001 United States Grand Prix.
+As a parting gift David Coulthard and Mika Häkkinen gave him a Harley-Davidson Road King at the 2001 Hungarian Grand Prix and his last race was the 2001 United States Grand Prix which was also Häkkinen's final race win in Formula One.